amason445/game_reviews_data_warehouse/README.md

 # Video Game Data Warehouse Project

 ## Project Summary
-This repository contains an academic project that I build for a capstone course during my Master of Data Science program at Regis University.
-This project contains ETL and SQL for a data warehouse I built using data from Rawg.io's public API.
-The final product is a star schema I built using their video game reviews and meta data.
-I also wrote SQL Views with this data warehouse and connected to Microsoft's PowerBI for visualizations.
-This repository contains artifacts from the project including the source code, raw data and sample visualizations.
-It also contains documentation explaining the database architecture and ETL process.
+This repository contains artifacts from an academic project that I built for a capstone course during my Master of Data Science program at Regis University.
+For this project, I built a data warehouse using data from Rawg.io's public API.
+Rawg.io is a large, public database that contains information about video games and their ratings.
+I also wrote views with this data warehouse and connected them Microsoft's PowerBI for visualization.
+The repository artifacts include the source code, raw data and sample visualizations and documentation explaining the database architecture and ETL process.

 ## Technology Used
 - [Postman](https://www.postman.com/)